Rasool65/kardoon/README.md

-# Goldiran front Kardoon with react and typescript
+# kardoon Front End with react and typescript

 This project uses this programming languegs, framework and tools.